-The Governing Body should consult the Headteacher, staff, parent/carers and pupils before compiling a set of principles which becomes the basis of this policy.
+The Governing Body have consulted with the Headteacher, staff, parent/carers and pupils before compiling the set of principles which form the basis of this policy.

-The Governors should support the Headteacher in carrying out these principles and review annually the effectiveness of the policy.
+The Governors should support the Headteacher in carrying out these principles and review the effectiveness of the policy on a regular basis.